THE WISDOM ACADEMY PRESENTS

 Bio source: Illuminating the Intent, by Tsongkhapa, translated by Thupten Jinpa

 Wisdom is a 501(c)(3) nonprofit organization.
-When you purchase from Wisdom or make a donation, you are helping us to continue our mission of over 35 years: to make the Dharma as widely available as possible.
+When you purchase from Wisdom or make a donation, you are helping us to continue our mission to make the Dharma as widely available as possible.
 Thank you!

 Image credits: Lesson 2 Tsongkhapa image is via Rubin Museum of Art (Source)